-Kenan Lecture Series
+Kenan Lecture Series and Other Upcoming Speakers

 This lecture series is presented by our Kenan Distinguished Professors.
 All Kenan lectures are free and open to the public for in-person participation.
 Seating for all of the below events are first come first serve.

-Dr. Terry Ann Scott
+Dr. Terry Anne Scott

 Patrolling the Boundaries of Race through Lynching, Then and Now